 Producers, too.
-Recently, I surveyed and interviewed producers for a book on what they see as the writing mistakes aspiring screenwriters make.
+A while back, I surveyed and interviewed producers for a book on what they see as the writing mistakes aspiring screenwriters make.
 Three issues stood out in their comments: mediocre openings, grammar/spelling, and the lack of an “it” factor.

 Experience with 150+ client screenplays tells me:

-Many screenwriters need story and structure notes, either at an early stage before a script is ready for final polishing, or on a script which is polished.
-That draft you think of as “final” because you worked on its so diligently might be missing some of those crucial first-10-pages elements.
+Many screenwriters need story and structure notes, either at an early stage before a script is ready for final polishing, or on a script that is polished.
+That draft you think of as “final,” because you worked on it so diligently, might be missing some of those crucial first-10-pages elements.

-Also, just a bit of early proofreading can also help a writer who is struggling with style, grammar, or spelling, or formatting issues, or writing description which cannot be seen or heard by the audience.
+Also, just a bit of early proofreading can also help a writer who is struggling with style, grammar, spelling, or formatting issues, or writing scene descriptions that cannot be seen or heard by the audience.